sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - p(a) is the probability an accident 'a' happen.
 - s(a) is the severity of this accident.
 This is a factor that evaluates the overall damage, harm or loss in case on an accident 'a'.
 Usually the s(x) factor is defined by legal, customer or stackhorlders specifications.

-In practice this formula is difficult to apply, as the probablities and damage evaluation are dificult to pin-point with an exact number, so it is common to apply categories to the probability and severity, so instead of numbers they are classified in ranges as:
-Very low, low, medium, high, very high.
+In practice this formula is difficult to apply, as the probablities and damage evaluation are dificult to pin-point with an exact number, so it is common to apply categories to the probability and severity, so instead of numbers they are classified in ranges, classifing the likelihood of an event, for example: Very low, low, medium, high, very high.
 With this classification then it is possible to make what is refered to, as a risk matrix, or risk table.

 ## FAILURES vs ERRORS: